prithi2004/prithi2004/README.md

 ## 🔍 About Me

-🎓 I’m a final year B.Tech student passionate about building websites that are fast, responsive, and meaningful.
+🎓 I’m a final year B.E student passionate about building websites that are fast, responsive, and meaningful.

 🌟 My focus is on:
 - **Custom WordPress Development** (themes & plugins)